shiva-Aluri/lexical/README.md

 editor state.
 Calling `editor.getEditorState()` will then return the latest editor state based on the changes from the update.

-Here's an example of how you can update an editor instance:
+Here's an example of how you can Update an editor instance:

 ```js
 import {$getRoot, $getSelection, $createParagraphNode} from 'lexical';